Richard Ian Cox

 Richard Ian Cox is a Welsh-born Canadian actor.
 He is best known for his voice work for English-language dubs of anime, mainly for Inuyasha.
 Cox gained prominence for playing the character of Henry Dailey's (played by Mickey Rooney) teenaged traveller and horse rider, Alec Ramsay, in The Family Channel's Adventures of the Black Stallion during the early 1990s.
 Cox also gained fame for voicing Ian Kelley, the title character in the animated series Being Ian and for voicing Scattershot, one of the Autobots in the CGI-Animated series Transformers: Cybertron.
 In 2015, he provided the voice of Lofty in the American-dubbed version of the 2015 reboot of the British children's animated television series Bob the Builder taking over from both Sonya Leite, Emma Tate and Lizzie Waterworth.
 He had a prominent live-action role alongside Robin Williams in the 2006 comedy RV.
-He maintains an active online presence on Tumblr and Twitter as well as Facebook.
 He hosts his own podcast called The Show.